lucasborges24/brazil-holidays/README.md

 ## Laravel Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).
+This package was initial generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).